-When all bets get equal, it is time to show the cards.
+When all bets are equal, it is time to show the cards.
 The last player to bet or raise during the final betting round shows his cards first.
-If during the last betting round all the remaining players are checking (nobody betting), the first player to the left from dealer who did not discard is to show his cards first.
+If during the last betting round, all the remaining players are checking (nobody betting), the first player to the left of the dealer who did not discard is to show his cards first.
 The other players reveal their cards moving clockwise around the table.
-If player’s current hand is weaker than winning hand shown, he has the option to show or muck his cards.
+If the player’s current hand is weaker than the winning hand shown, he has the option to show or muck his cards.
 The best five-card hand takes the pot.
 If two players share an identical hand, the pot is split.
-Each player may claim the pot in forming of which he took part.
+Each player may claim the pot in the forming of which he took part.
 Please see All-In.

 Know About Hand Rankings